headless-commerce-company-weframe-tech/weframe-medusa-classroom/README.md

 4. **Open a Pull Request**

    - Navigate to the repository on GitHub.
-   - Create a new pull request with `code` as the base branch.
+   - Create a new pull request with `main` as the base branch.
    - Add a clear title and description summarizing your changes.

 5. **Notify the Team**